-We have concluded that, in this instance, some of the information contained within theemails caught by your request contains third party personal data.
-Specifically, this relates to the names of Welsh Government staff members and individuals who have reported incidents.
+We have concluded that, in this instance, some of the information contained within the letter caught by your request contains third party personal data.
+Specifically, this relates to the names, telephone numbers and email addresses of Welsh Government and Gwynedd Council staff members and individuals.